NChapron/expense-tracker/README.md

 Listening to user input with React hook useState. onChange

 Handling form submission without reload the page and adding Two-Way Binding as I listen the input and reset them on the submission.

+Set up child to parent communication (from bottom to up)